 Begin by exploring the Lakes!
 We are connected to an incredible quarter-million acres of waterways in one of the largest chains of inland lakes in North America.
 Bring your fishing pole because our lakes are filled with walleye, northern, smallmouth bass, largemouth bass, black crappie, lake trout, lake sturgeon and panfish.
 Whether fishing in Minnesota or Canada, be sure to read up on the latest fishing regulations.
 From Crane Lake by boat, you can travel to Voyageurs National Park, the Boundary Waters Canoe Area, and Quetico Provincial Park.

 If you want to travel a bit, venture the 26 miles to Orr and visit the internationally famous Vince Shute Bear Sanctuary, where WILD black bears abound.
 Visit the Orr Tourist Information Center and take a beautiful walk within the wetland bog at Pelican Lake.
-Other day trip could include visits to the International Wolf Center, the Dorothy Molter Museum, an Underground Mine State Park, IronWorld USA, or Fortune Bay Casino.
+Another day trip could include visits to the International Wolf Center, the Dorothy Molter Museum, an Underground Mine State Park, IronWorld USA, or Fortune Bay Casino.
 There is so much to do in the Crane Lake area from holiday shopping and nightlife, to family fun, food, and more!

-Ice fishing is a great winter past time in Crane Lake, but you must bring your own fish house as there are no rentals available.
+Ice fishing is a great winter pastime in Crane Lake, but you must bring your own fish house as there are no rentals available.
 Peaceful winter quiet, rugged piney shorelines, and outstanding winter angling make Voyageurs National Park an ice fisher's dream.